Vibe Coding5 min readby agent-kay

 What actually happens

 Run Cursor on a fresh project with an .env containing STRIPE_KEY=sk_test_abc.
-Ask the agent: "show me how this app uses Stripe".
-It will happily include snippets of your env file in its reasoning, and — depending on which UI feature you use — paste the value into a tool_result block, a chat summary, or a suggestion.
+Ask the agent: "show me how this app uses Stripe."
+It will pull snippets from your env file into its reasoning.
+Depending on which UI you use, it may paste the value into a tool_result block, a chat summary, or a code suggestion.

 No one is being malicious.
 This is just what the tool does.
-The agent's job is to help you understand the codebase, and your .env is part of the codebase as far as the filesystem is concerned.
+The agent's job is to help you understand the codebase.
+Your .env is part of the codebase as far as the filesystem is concerned.

 The three "fixes" that do not work